salrashid123/go-tpm-wrapping/README.md

 #### `Import`

    For this,  you encrypt some data _remotely_ using just a public encryption key for the target TPM.
+YOu do not need a TPM on your laptop but you do need one on the destination (ofcourse)

 **A**: To transfer a secret from your local laptop to `TPM-B` with **userAuth** or **PCRPolicy**

    1. `TPM-B`: create `ekpubB.pem`
    2.  copy `ekpubB.pem` to `TPM-A`

-on `TPM-A`:
+on `laptop`:

    3. given plaintext, use [go-kms-wrapping.Encrypt()](https://pkg.go.dev/github.com/hashicorp/go-kms-wrapping#Envelope.Encrypt) to encrypt.
       This will return a new _inner encryption key_ (`env.Key`), initialization vector and cipher text
    4. construct a TPM Public of type `tpm2.TPMAlgKeyedHash`  with `PolicyOr[PolicyAuthValue|PolicyDuplicateSelect]` or as `PolicyOr[PolicyPCR|PolicyDuplicateSelect]`.
    5. set the `env.Key` as the TPM keys sensitive part (i.,e seal data)
-   6. duplicate the TPM based key using the `Policyduplicateselect` and a real session
+   6. duplicate the key using the `Policyduplicateselect`

    ```text
    env.key, ciphertext1, iv1: = go-kms-wrapping.Encrypt(plaintext1)